 The breadth and depth of Brydon, Swearengen & England P.C.’s utility and telecommunications practice is found in few law firms.
 For decades, the firm’s attorneys have been involved in the development of seminal Missouri law in the utility and telecommunications areas.
 They have represented clients in hundreds of different cases before the Missouri Public Service Commission, including proceedings involving tariff provisions, rulemaking, arbitrations, rate filings, complaints, generic proceedings, accounting authorities, interconnection agreements, special contracts, certificates of convenience and necessity, financing, acquisitions and mergers, territorial agreements and appeals to courts from administrative decisions.
 The firm’s attorneys have also appeared at times before utility commissions in the neighboring states of Arkansas, Oklahoma, Iowa and Kansas.

-The firm’s experience extends to practice before local political subdivisions with authority over utilities and circuit courts statewide.
-In that regard, Brydon, Swearengen & England P.C. attorneys have had significant involvement with obtaining, modifying and extending the term of municipal franchise agreements and obtaining utility corridor easements by exercise of eminent domain.
+Brydon, Swearengen & England P.C. attorneys have also had significant involvement with obtaining, modifying and extending the term of municipal franchise agreements and obtaining utility corridor easements by exercise of eminent domain.
 Attorneys with the firm have also represented utility clients in proceedings before other state agencies in matters concerning sales, use and ad valorum taxation and environmental considerations.